Honey super added to a British National beehive during a spring nectar flow in the United Kingdom

 Foundation is still useful when drawn comb is not available, but bees have to spend energy drawing it out before it can be used for storage.
 During a strong nectar flow this may happen quickly, but in poor weather or during a weak flow, bees may be slow to draw foundation even if the super has been added at the right time.

 Some beekeepers use a mixed super, placing drawn comb in the middle and foundation towards the sides.
-This can encourage the bees to move up while still allowing new comb to be drawn when conditions are suitable.
+This can encourage bees to move up while still allowing new comb to be drawn when conditions are suitable.

 Queen Excluders